Zenoll

 3. The Revenue Feedback Loop: From Meeting to Closed-Won

 Which campaigns and ICP segments are actually leading to closed-won deals?
 This requires tight integration between your outreach platform and your CRM.
-By tracking leads from the first touch to a signed contract, you can finally answer: "What is the actual ROI of our outbound efforts?"
+By tracking leads from the first touch to a signed contract, you can finally answer what the actual ROI of your outbound efforts is.
+You stop optimizing for activity and start optimizing for revenue.